CGuichard/Huffman-Project/README.md

     ./bin/huffman_exec

-This test encrypt and decrypt a string of characters wrote in src/huffman_exec.c
+This test encrypt and decrypt a string of characters wrote in **src/huffman_exec.c**

+A section to do your personnalized tests is present in the file **src/huffman_exec.c**, you can modify this section and tests every function of the project you want to test

-You can modify the test string in the **src/huffman.exec** to make another test
+You can modify the tests strings stored in the variable *TESTS_V* in **src/huffman_exec.c** to make your own tests

 If you want to run the program with valgrind you can execute: